-One day, Mrs. J.K. received a call from a friend who asked her to come to her home and help her wallpaper her kitchen.
-Mrs. J.K. agreed to help her friend who lived a husband.
+This is a story about the friend, Mrs. L.M., who had introduced Mrs. J.K. to her new husband.
 During their friendship, Mrs. J.K. had tried to explain the principle of imagination to her friend who was very doubtful that "it" would work.
 One day, Mrs. J.K. asked her friend to come to one of Neville's lectures.
 Mrs. L.M. agreed to attend but was not at all convinced that imagining she had what she wanted would result in obtaining it.
 But, she decided to imagine a very simple thing - the receipt of handkerchief.
 She imagined that а someone had given her one and then dropped the whole idea.
 Much to her surprise, she received a handkerchief in the mail from the mother of a friend who came to her house for lunch while she was in town for a visit.
 This woman sent Mrs. L.M. a handkerchief with a thank you note.
 Mrs. L.M. was not only surprised when she received the gift, she became very frightened as she thought there was something supernatural about it.
 Mrs. L.M. had attempted to disprove that imagination produces the thing desired.
 When she received the handkerchief she had imagined, she interpreted it to be some sort of Black Magic and didn't want to know any more about this teaching.